This is the delightful tale of a brave war hero… who was a goat!

-During World War I, a goat named Billy was adopted by a platoon of soldiers and made his way across the ocean to be part of the war effort.
+During World War I, a goat named Billy was adopted by a platoon of soldiers and became their loyal mascot.

 Billy . . .

 - Got snuck into the frontlines in a crate of oranges

 - Ate some secret documents and was imprisoned for treason